mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 ```

-Please note that you will have to be connected to the VPN to succesfully run
+Please note that you will have to be connected to the VPN to successfully run
 `make` the first time, when the `kops` cluster is created.

 If kops cluster fails to get created because of VPC limits, you can change